dmerejkowsky/blog/content/post/thoughts-on-changelogs.md

 Some time ago at work someone suggested we start using a template for our `git` commit messages, based on what the [Angular project](https://angularjs.org/) does.

-The rules are here documented in the [CONTIRBUTING.md page]( https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format) on github.
+The rules are documented in the [CONTIRBUTING.md page]( https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit-message-format) on github.